Uninett/Argus/docs/user-manual.rst

 Decide which incidents are shown in the table
 ---------------------------------------------

-For ease of alarm management you can filter incidents so that only incidents that match all preferred parameters are shown in the *Incidents* table.
+You can filter incidents so that only incidents that match all preferred parameters are shown in the *Incidents* table.

 Apply the preferred filter by using the *Filter incidents* toolbar.
 Argus will remember your filter settings from the last login session, and will use